 Finally, consider switching over to cold brew for at least some of your brewing adventures.

 Why?
 Because cold brew coffee has been shown to have up to 60% less acidity than its hot brewed counterpart.

 If you don’t mind your java cooled, cold brew can be the way to go.

 The Beans and the Brew Are Key in How to Make Coffee Less Acidic

 While you can’t avoid acids in coffee, you can choose coffees that aren’t overwhelmingly acidic to taste.

-When buying beans, opt for darker roasts grown at lower altitudes, and make sure you are not under-extracting when you brew.
+When buying beans, opt for darker roasted Arabica beans grown at lower altitudes and from regions known for lower acidity, and make sure you are not under-extracting when you brew.

 In addition, keep in mind the list of ways that you can reduce the acidity of your coffee.
 Try adding things like milk, salt, or eggshells to see if you can knock that acidity down a peg!